-Unigestion France. does not currently consider the adverse impacts of its investment decisions on sustainability factors in accordance with Art.
-4 (1) (b) SFDR since it has less than 500 employees and therefore is not under a legal obligation to consider such adverse impacts.
-While Unigestion France generally considers negative impacts for certain asset classes, Unigestion France has decided not to opt in due to the proportionality principle and the uncertainties arising from future regulatory requirements.
+France generally considers negative impacts for certain asset classes, Unigestion France has decided not to opt in due to the proportionality principle and the uncertainties arising from future regulatory requirements.
 Unigestion France will continue monitoring the regulatory landscape and, based on the continuous monitoring, Unigestion France will, on a regular basis, revisit its decision not to consider adverse impacts of investment decisions on sustainability factors in accordance with Art.
 4 (1) (b) SFDR.
-In the meanwhile, Unigestion France will improve its framework for the consideration of principal adverse impacts of investment decisions on sustainability factors on a voluntary basis.
+In the meanwhile, Unigestion France will improve its framework for the consideration of principal adverse impacts of investment decisions on sustainability factors ("PAI") and publish information on the relevant PAI indicators on a voluntary basis.
 Thus, Unigestion France will transparently inform its investors and further external stakeholders about its current implementation status of the PAI framework.